PTCC Proposed Land Use Changes

 I see the question already raised about where the peach baseball field is being relocated.
 That field is actually appropriately sized and has been used for both 9U and 11u ages for which SOMBA has 160 to 180 local youth players a year.
 I agree the current location isn't a long term fit for a baseball field but the response provided seems to indicate that planning hasn't actually started yet for a new location.
 I wouldn't support this until it was confirmed a new field or fields complex would be ready before we lose Peach field.
 We are at capacity with our current fields and can't add any more players at multiple age levels.
 Ideally we can add two multi purpose age fields together to allow us to host more tournaments and service our program waitlists.
 Almost every community we visit has two fields together.
 Baseball runs in Penticton from April through October and if we had field availability we could host more tournaments in the spring and fall in addition to the ones we already host in summer.

-Andy Nendick asked 5 days ago
+Andy Nendick asked about 2 months ago

 Hi Andy, thank you for your comments.
 Planning is already underway to relocate the ball field, although we are still in discussions.
 We do appreciate your concerns and we hope to have more updates as the engagement process progresses in the coming weeks and months.